micronet-challenge/micronet-challenge.github.io/index.md

 __Submission Deadline:__ Midnight Pacific Time, September 30th, 2019.

 # Contact Us
-Feel free to reach contact us at <micronet.challenge@gmail.com> with any questions you might have.
+Feel free to contact us at <micronet.challenge@gmail.com> with any questions you might have.

 # Organizers
 Trevor Gale - Google Brain